Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

 Then, to install the chart with the release name `azure-iiot` you would run the following command **changing all values in `<>`** with the ones obtained by running commands in [Prerequisites](#prerequisites) section:

-> **NOTE:** The command bellow explicitly **disables** authentication for the components.
+> **NOTE:** The command bellow explicitly **disables** authentication for the components (`azure.auth.required=false`).
 For any production deployment of Azure Industrial IoT solution it is required that AAD App Registrations are created and details are provided to the chart.
 And we strongly recommend having those for non-production deployments as well, particularly if you have enabled Ingress.

 ```bash
 $ helm install azure-iiot azure-iiot/azure-industrial-iot -n azure-iiot-ns \